-The person is usually very alert on waking with the ability to recall the dream clearly.
+The person is usually very alert on waking, with the ability to recall the dream clearly.
 They may need calming down to fall asleep again.

 Sleep talking, or somniloquy, involves talking during your sleep without being aware of it.
 It can range from conversational content to mumbling or nonsense.
-Usually no treatment is required unless it becomes a persistent nuisance.
+Usually no treatment is required unless it becomes a persistent problem.

 REM Sleep Behavior Disorder (RBD)